istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 {{< /text >}}

 Congratulations!
 You have successfully added all pods in the default namespace to the ambient mesh.
-The best part is that there is no need to restart or redeploy anything!
+The best part is that there was no need to restart or redeploy anything!

 Send some test traffic: